2018 French Open – Men's singles

 Defending champion Rafael Nadal defeated Dominic Thiem in the final, 6–4, 6–3, 6–2 to win the men's singles tennis title at the 2018 French Open.
 It was his record-extending eleventh French Open title and 17th major title overall.
-Nadal equaled Margaret Court's all-time record of 11 singles titles won at one major and became the first player to achieve that feat in the Open Era.
-He lost only one set during the tournament, and retained the world No. 1 singles ranking.
-Nadal and Roger Federer (despite having withdrawn from the clay season) were in contention for the top ranking.
+This was the third tournament in 2018 that Nadal would win for the 11th time, following his 11th Monte Carlo Masters title and his 11th Barcelona Open title.
+Nadal equaled Margaret Court's all-time record of eleven singles titles won at one major, and was the first player to achieve the feat in the Open Era.
+He retained the world No. 1 singles ranking with the victory; Roger Federer (despite not playing the clay court season) was also in contention for the top position.

+Novak Djokovic was attempting to become the first man in the Open Era to achieve a double career Grand Slam, but he lost in the quarterfinals to Marco Cecchinato.
+Thiem was the first Austrian to reach a major singles final since Thomas Muster at the 1995 French Open.

 With Alexander Zverev as the second seed, this was the first time since the 2006 Australian Open that a player outside of the Big Four was one of the top two seeds at a major.

-Novak Djokovic was attempting to become the first man in the Open Era to achieve a double career Grand Slam, but he lost in the quarterfinals to Marco Cecchinato.
-Djokovic's loss ensured a first time major finalist from the bottom half of the draw; Thiem emerged to be that player, and became the first Austrian player to reach a major singles final since Thomas Muster at the 1995 French Open.

-Cecchinato, ranked 72nd and having failed to win a main draw match in his four previous major appearances, became the first unseeded men's singles semifinalist at the French Open since Gaël Monfils in 2008, the lowest-ranked male singles player to reach the French Open semifinals since Andriy Medvedev in 1999, and the first Italian man to reach a major singles semifinal since Corrado Barazzutti at the 1978 French Open.
+Cecchinato, ranked as the world No. 72 and having failed to win a main draw match in his four previous appearances, was the first unseeded men's singles semifinalist at the French Open since Gaël Monfils in 2008, the lowest-ranked man to reach the semifinals since Andriy Medvedev in 1999, and the first Italian man to reach a major singles semifinal since Corrado Barazzutti at the 1978 French Open.